#CavsPelicans Game Preview | Cleveland Cavaliers

 Body:

-The Wine & Gold tip-off the second half of their back-to-back tonight when they welcome the New Orleans Pelicans to The Land.
-Tipoff from Quicken Loans Arena is set for 8:00 p.m.
+The Wine & Gold tipoff their longest roadie of the season tonight when they face the New Orleans Pelicans in The Big Easy.
+Tipoff from the Smoothie King Center is at 8:00 p.m.
 (ET).

-The Cavaliers will try to get their first win of this four-game homestand after dropping their last matchup to the Utah Jazz last night at The Q.
+The Cavs head into tonight's matchup looking to snap a 10-game skein after their latest loss coming last night to the Indiana Pacers, 123-115, at The Q. Despite the loss, the Wine & Gold did not back down from their Central Division rivals, cutting a 26-point deficit to just five late in the fourth quarter.

-Despite the loss, the Cavaliers were able to shoot .941 (16-17) from the free throw line, marking their ninth outing with at least a .900 clip from the foul line this season.
-That tied their franchise single-season record (nine times in 2017-18).
-Over the last five games (since December 26), the Cavs are shooting a combined .844 (81-96) from the charity stripe.
-On the season, the team ranks ninth in the NBA in FT% at .789.
+Even though Indy pulled away in the waning moments, the Cavs were solid offensively.
+Cleveland had six players with double-digit scoring performances - their 15th time accomplishing that feat this season.
+Those players included: Jordan Clarkson–26, Alec Burks–19, Cedi Osman–15, Tristan Thompson–15, Collin Sexton–14 and Cameron Payne–10.

 TV: FOX Sports Ohio